Xfers/docs/source/index.md

 ```

-Settle the payment of a previous created charge.
+Settle the payment of a previous created refundable charge.
 This is an optional process which is usually made when a seller has delivered their goods/services and would like to shorten the payment settlement process.
 The default [payment settlement process](http://xfers.github.io/docs/#payment-settlement) takes 10 days.

 When a correct `settlement_code` is provided, the charge will become completed and the funds
 will be available for usage(withdrawal, payout, etcs) immediately.